OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_get_content.md

 This is the same URL available through the `@microsoft.graph.downloadUrl` property on the DriveItem.

 To download the contents of the file your application will need to follow the `Location` header in the response.
-Many HTTP client libraries will automatically follow the 302 redirection and start downloading the file immedately.
+Many HTTP client libraries will automatically follow the 302 redirection and start downloading the file immediately.

 Pre-authenticated download URLs are only valid for a short period of time (a few minutes) and do not require an `Authorization` header to download.